 While you’ll still have to compete in the inbox for attention, consistently providing value with your newsletters can make this problem non-existent.
 If you’re looking for tips about how to drive engagement with email, check out these ideas:

 - Add video to your emails to provide subscribers a different way to engage

 - Run A/B tests on subject lines to find what elements, like emojis, drive the most opens

 - Host polls, like on your product’s newest color, or giveaways to gather feedback

 The best way to improve email engagement, however, is through value.

 Research and understand your subscriber’s needs and then deliver with your email content.
 Use forums, social media, and even your sales representatives to learn about your readers and what they’re looking to learn and receive.

+Why use email marketing?
 Well, 82% of companies use email marketing, and they invest because email marketing drives real, measurable results.
 From online sales to in-store visits to quote requests, email is a channel that businesses can rely on to generate revenue.

 Make email a dependable revenue channel for your company with email marketing services from WebFX.
-With our custom strategies, email management software, and marketing automation software, we’ve helped our clients generate more than $2.4 billion in revenue in the past five years.